bonni208/Business_Ethics/Business_Ethics.md

 While something may be legal, it can still be considered unethical, highlighting the distinction between legality and ethics.

 [[X]] True
 [[ ]] False

-Why is business ethics more than just a binary understanding of right and wrong?

-[[ ]] Because it only applies to cultural contexts
-[[ ]] Because it solely relies on legal regulations [[X]] Because it involves navigating moral ambiguity and considering how decisions affect others [[ ]] Because it is entirely objective